-Oil rises as OPEC cuts outweigh higher output elsewhere
+Oil rises as OPEC, Russia cuts outweigh output elsewhere

-Oil prices rose on Tuesday as expectations that major OPEC exporters would extend output cuts into the second half of the year outweighed rising production in the United States, Canada and Libya.
+Oil prices rose on Tuesday on news of lower Russian production and expectations that major OPEC exporters would extend output cuts into the second half of the year.

-Benchmark Brent crude oil was up 30 cents at $51.82 a barrel by 0840 GMT.
+Benchmark Brent crude oil was up 50 cents at $52.02 a barrel by 1120 GMT.
 The futures contract hit a one-month low of $50.45 last week after the restart of two Libyan oilfields.
-U.S. light crude was 20 cents higher at $49.04.
+U.S. light crude was up 35 cents at $49.19.

-The Organization of the Petroleum Exporting Countries and several other key producers including Russia have agreed to cut output by 1.8 million barrels per day (bpd) for the first half of 2017 to try to reduce a global glut.
+The Organization of the Petroleum Exporting Countries and other producers including Russia have agreed to cut output by 1.8 million barrels per day (bpd) for the first half of 2017 to try to reduce a global glut.

+Russian oil production fell slightly last month to 11.00 million bpd, almost hitting its output target under the deal with OPEC, Energy Ministry data showed on Tuesday.

-OPEC and other producers meet on May 25 and are widely expected to keep output limits for the rest of the year.
+OPEC and other producers plan to meet on May 25 and are widely expected to keep output limits for the rest of the year.

-“The second half of the year looks brighter, provided OPEC remains at least as disciplined as during the first half of 2017,” said Tamas Varga, analyst at London brokerage PVM Oil Associates.
+“The second half of the year looks brighter, provided OPEC remains at least as disciplined as during the first half of 2017,” said Tamas Varga, analyst at London broker PVM.

+BP Chief Financial Officer Brian Gilvary told Reuters on Tuesday that oil inventories would keep falling and prices would be supported above $50 if OPEC extended its output limits.

+“If the OPEC cuts get rolled into the second half of the year, that will underpin oil prices,” Gilvary said.
+“We are managing things around $50-$55 a barrel.
+That’s probably the range we would expect for the rest of the year.”

 But oil market sentiment is fragile and many investors are concerned by the slow pace of inventory drawdowns, with stockpiles still near record highs.